cnichte/md-curcuma/README.md

 The Transport-Scripts can be used...

-1. in the Hugo-Project - and pull from Obsidian-Fault.
+1. in the Hugo-Project - and pull from Obsidian Vault.
 2. in Obsidian - and push to your Hugo project.
 I will write an Obsidian-Plugin for that in near future.
 3. as stand allone project between Obsidian and Hugo - so it does pulling and pushig.